auth0/auth0-PHP/README.md

 $auth0 = new Auth0($configuration);
 ```

-> ⚠️ **Note:** _You should **never** hard-code tokens or other sensitive configuration data in a real-world application.
-Consider using environment variables to store and pass these values to your application._
+> ⚠️ You should **never** hard-code tokens or other sensitive configuration data in a real-world application.
+Consider using environment variables to store and pass these values to your application.

 During configuration, you should pass instances of the PSR-18 and PSR-17 libraries your application is using: